PECOS: Prediction for Enormous and Correlated Output Spaces: Framework

 Thus, the machine learned matcher reduces to an \xmc problem with a smaller output space of size $K$.
 Hence, we can apply any existing multi-label classifier which can handle $K$ labels.
 For example, if $K$ is not very large, we can consider the aforementioned vanilla one-versus-rest (OVR) approach to learn the matcher $g(\bx, k)$.
 If $K$ is still too large, we can recursively apply the three-stage \pecos framework to learn the matcher.
 We will give an example of this recursive \pecos approach, called \xrlinear, in Section~\ref{sec:xrlinear}.

-Note that the matcher $g(\bx, k)$ plays a key role in producing a shortlist of label candidates to be considered for the final ranking stage.
 Note that if the cluster of a relevant label is not correctly predicted by the matcher, this relevant label does not have a chance to be surfaced by our ranker at all.
-Thus, in Section~\ref{sec:deep-matcher}, we consider the use of a more advanced deep learning based approach to learn the matcher, especially when the input instances are in text form.
+Thus, in Section~\ref{sec:deep-matcher}, we consider using more advanced deep learning based approaches to learn the matcher, especially when the input instances are in text form.